lildude/ha-addon-teslamate/DOCS.md

     You may need to use the file browser to locate the file.
 If you didn't change the path in step 7, the backup should be in `/root/`.

 11. Once the restore has completed, go to the TeslaMate add-on settings and update the database settings to point to your new database server.
-    The easiest approach is to use the steps in [Migrating to this version of the add-on](#migrating-to-this-version-of-the-add-on) further down in this file and change the `database_host` to the name of your new PostgreSQL server.
+    The easiest approach is to use the steps in [Migrating to this version of the add-on][migrate-addon] further down in this file and change the `database_host` to the name of your new PostgreSQL server.

 12. Update the Grafana configuration by going to the Grafana add-on -> Open web UI -> Grafana logo in top left -> Connections -> Datasources, select the TeslaMate source and change the Host URL to your new PostgreSQL server and click "Save & test".